Are screens a hot spot in your family?

 • We know that unplugged screen-free family time is important especially dinners, outings, chatting time, bedtime.

-• We respect each other and take an interest in what we each love about screens whether its TikTok, gaming, sports or online bridge
+• We respect each other and take an interest in what we each love about screens whether its TikTok, gaming, sports or online bridge.
+We are not anti-internet we are pro age appropriate usage.

 • We believe that screens make up just one part of a balanced healthy life.